rkaunismaa/KarpathyNeuralNetworks/README.md

 Hmmm ... actually, I am not gonna do that.
 I am going to create a new conda environment that uses PyTorch and I don't want to use docker just because I don't like those permission issues I get.

+### 1:38pm

+I noticed the base conda environment had PyTorch 1.12, so I pip uninstalled it, rebooted, then tried this notebook again under nlpwt, and it looks like this still works.
+Nice!
+Hmmm but I still see PyTorch '1.31.1+cu116' in the base environment!
+I am gonna try to also kill that ...

+### 2:08pm

+So I am now gonna run this stuff under docker container sad_nightingale, just because it runs fine and already has PyTorch gpu!